-Under the restructuring statutes (66 Pa.
-C.S. § 2807, 66 Pa.
-C.S. § 2207), the distribution companies are the suppliers of last resort; they remain regulated, and must comply with the state's winter termination rules in accordance with 66 Pa C.S. § 1406(e).
+Under the restructuring statute, the distribution companies are the suppliers of last resort; they remain regulated, and must comply with the State's winter termination rules.
 The interests of the Commonwealth's low-income customers are best served and protected by sending the LIHEAP payment to the distribution companies.

-Vulnerable Household - A household containing at least one member who is elderly (age 60 or over), disabled, or age 5 and under.
+Vulnerable Household - A household containing at least one member who is elderly (age 60 or over), disabled, or age five and under.
 The age of the household members is determined by their age at the time their LIHEAP application is submitted.